nblair/nblair.github.io/_posts/2017-03-10-traffic-avoidance-via-bloom-filter.md

 * definitely not present, and we shouldn't bother making an HTTP request, or,
 * might be present and we should try the HTTP request.

-If we had a way to distribute a bloom filter populated with the `{id}`s that we have actually persisted, a client could check the filter first before making a get:
+If the service had a way to distribute a bloom filter populated with the id values that we have persisted, a client could check the filter first before making a get:

 ```java
 if (bloomFilter.mightContain(id)) {